Everyone has a story. Here’s mine.

 But books can take you many places, and that’s what happened to me.
 I began writing short stories, poems, flash fiction pieces.
 Because of the increased time spent writing the latter, I slowed down to one full book review a month, and then a short post at the end of the month about my three favorite books of the month.
 (Month, month, month.)

 Meanwhile, I managed to get a book review published in Johns Hopkins University’s magazine Imagine.
-And then more: I won an Honorable Mention in the regional 2018 Scholastic Arts & Writing competition, and then a Gold Key the following year, which led to a national Gold Medal, which led to Carnegie Hall, which led to mental instability as I tried to process what had happened.
+And then more: I won an Honorable Mention in the regional 2018 Scholastic Arts & Writing competition, and then a Gold Key the following year, which led to a national Gold Medal, which led to Carnegie Hall.
+In 2020, I once again won a Gold Key for my piece “Gutter Truths.”
 In short: books don’t just take you to the library.

 And this is where it changes.
 Now I won’t just be writing book reviews—I’ll be posting short stories, flash fiction pieces, short excerpts about life where I live.
 Because I also love to draw, I’ll be uploading pictures of my artwork.